martingraham/vesper/README.md

 Libraries
 ---------
-Vesper uses D3, JQuery, Leaflet and an adapted version of JSZip.
+Vesper uses D3, JQuery, Leaflet (and plug-ins) and an adapted version of JSZip.
 And one of our own libraries.

 Runnables
 ---------